 - Dept. of Homeland Security’ Office of Intelligence & Analysis

 - Daniel Webster College’s Homeland Security Program

 - University of Massachusetts Lowell’s Security Studies Graduate Program

-A graduate of the US Naval Academy, Naval War College, and the University of Maryland's School of Public Affairs, Hickey lives in Acton, Massachusetts with his wife Elizabeth and daughter Caroline.
+A graduate of the US Naval Academy, Naval War College, and the University of Maryland's School of Public Affairs, Hickey lives in the Washington DC area with his family.